ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 <!-- TOC --><a name="sata-power-ports"></a>
 ## SATA power ports

-For each of the 4 SATA connectors there's also a power connector carrying 12V, GND, GND and 5V ([Floppy connector](https://en.wikipedia.org/wiki/Berg_connector)).
+For each of the four SATA connectors there's also a power connector carrying 12V, GND, GND and 5V ([Floppy connector](https://en.wikipedia.org/wiki/Berg_connector)).
 Powering the board via DC-IN from my ODROID SmartPower 3 I chose 12.4V and 11.6V to compare with SARADC values and Multimeter readings.

 At the 12.4V setting both SmartPower and SARADC report 12.37V and the Multimeter measures 12.29V at the 12V rail of all four power ports.

 At the 11.6V setting SmartPower/SARADC report 11.57V while the Multimeter reads 11.56V on all four power ports.
-That means the 12V power rail is directly connected to DC-IN be it the PoE mpdule, ATX or the DC-IN jack.
+That means the 12V power rail is directly connected to DC-IN be it the PoE module, ATX or the DC-IN jack.

 The 5V rail in both settings shows 5.16V - 5.17V since behind DC-DC circuitry.